jesbu1/hidio/README.md

 ## Adding a New Environment/Testing on Other Environments
 To add a standard gym environment, you can just take one of the existing `.gin` files in `hidio/examples` as an example and replace the environment name with the new gym environment name.

 To add a non-standard environment, you will need to write an environment wrapper for it in `hidio/environments`.
-Many wrappers from ALF can be used (`alf/environments`), however if none of them fit your environment, you can put required files as a subdirectory in `hidio/environments` and write a wrapper `.py` file like `suite_pets_envs.py` in `hidio/environments`, two wrapper files we used for the Pusher/Reacher and SocialRobot environments, respectively.
+Many wrappers from ALF can be used (`alf/environments`, make sure to use the specific commit [here](https://github.com/HorizonRobotics/alf/tree/1146c4c78aef06a958c1f0c1d83be6645b11cc31) from ALF for compatability), however if none of them fit your environment, you can put required files as a subdirectory in `hidio/environments` and write a wrapper `.py` file like `suite_pets_envs.py` in `hidio/environments`, two wrapper files we used for the Pusher/Reacher and SocialRobot environments, respectively.
 Then, write a `.gin` file that includes this wrapper as an import, see `playground_navigation.gin` or `hierarchical_pusher.gin` as an example.

 ## Cite our work
 ```